Kensal Green Cemetery: Establishment and design

-On 11 July 1832, the Act of Parliament establishing a "General Cemetery Company for the interment of the Dead in the Neighbourhood of the Metropolis" gained Royal Assent.
-The Act authorised it to raise up to £45,000 in shares, buy up to 80 acres of land and build a cemetery and a Church of England chapel.
-Company directors appointed after the Bill received Royal Assent asserted their control and preference for a different style.
+On 11 July 1832, the Metropolitan General Cemetery Act 1832 (2 & 3 Will.
+4. c. cx) establishing a "General Cemetery Company for the interment of the Dead in the Neighbourhood of the Metropolis" gained royal assent.
+The act authorised it to raise up to £45,000 in shares, buy up to 80 acres of land and build a cemetery and a Church of England chapel.
+Company directors appointed after the bill received royal assent asserted their control and preference for a different style.
 One of the competition judges and a company shareholder, John Griffith of Finbury, who had previously produced working drawings for a boundary wall, ultimately designed the cemetery's two chapels and the main gateway and 15,000 trees were supplied and planted by Hugh Ronalds from his nursery in Brentford.
 Founded as the General Cemetery of All Souls, Kensal Green, the cemetery was the first of the "Magnificent Seven" garden-style cemeteries in London.
 It was consecrated on 24 January 1833 by Charles James Blomfield, the Bishop of London, receiving its first funeral the same month.

 In the early 1850s, after a series of cholera epidemics in London caused an examination of London's burial facilities, health commissioner Edwin Chadwick proposed the closure of all existing burial grounds in the vicinity of London other than the privately owned Kensal Green Cemetery, north-west of the city, which was to be nationalised and greatly enlarged to provide a single burial ground for west London.
 (A large tract of land on the Thames around 9 mi south-east of London in Abbey Wood was to become a single burial ground for east London.)
 The Treasury was sceptical that Chadwick's scheme would ever be financially viable, and it was widely unpopular.
-Although the Metropolitan Interments Act 1850 authorised the scheme, it was abandoned in 1852.
+Although the Metropolitan Interments Act 1850 (13 & 14 Vict. c.
+52) authorised the scheme, it was abandoned in 1852.

+Some of the cemetery's outer wall, bordering the Harrow Road, collapsed in 2006.
+While some was rebuilt, owing to issues with contractors, financial difficulties, planning delays, and structural concerns (among other factors) it has still not yet been completed, so some of the outer wall only exists as temporary corrugated iron fence.